cvknage/iOS-AcknowledgementGenerator/README.md

 4. Edit your settings bundle Root.plist to include a child section called 'Acknowledgements'

 **Usage:**
-1. Open Terminal.app and navigate to the directory this script is placed in
-2. In Terminal.app execute:
+1. In Terminal execute: (modefy to suit your needs)

 ```
 ./acknowledgementGenerator.rb "path/to/Settings.bundle" "path/to/licenses"